Generally, data at universities is classified as: public, internal, confidential or secret.

 Not intended for the public but at the same time not harmful, should it fall into the wrong hands.

-Direct sensitive data.
-Data that will immediately have severe consequences for people, organisations or governments.
+Information that will immediately have severe consequence for people, organisations or governments.

 If you work with sensitive data, contact the Research Support Office [email@example.com] for a quick data assessment (classified / secret / other) to ensure all necessary measures are taken.